Who Provoked David To Sin?

 Did God or Satan provoke David to sin?

 This is a question that has been asked many times, and I have found most, if not all answers to be unsatisfactory (In fact, I think wrong conclusions have been reached because of a beginning false premise).
-I say they are unsatisfactory because some have thought that we as English-speaking people must look to the Hebrew language to understand the Bible and then they make the Bible say something different than what it actually says, or they give the standard explanation that Satan enticed David to sin and God allowed it, thus when God allows something it is properly said that he himself does it.
-Finally, there are those who believe one of the writers simply had a wrong view about God and God let it stand, though he corrected the matter through progressive revelation.
-I do not affirm any of the three explanations.
-I believe I can read the KJV and allow scripture to interpret itself without knowing Hebrew, without slandering God, and without having to wonder how much of the Bible God allowed to be recorded wrongly only for it to be corrected down the road.
+I say they are unsatisfactory because some give the standard explanation that Satan enticed David to sin and God allowed it, thus when God allows something it is properly said that he himself does it.
+Also, there are those who believe one of the writers simply had a wrong view about God and God let it stand, though he corrected the matter through progressive revelation.
+I do not affirm either explanation.

 It makes no sense to say that since God was angry with Israel, he provoked David to commit an act of sin, and he then became displeased with David afterward.
 Remember the words of James: